How to adjust dirt bike suspension sag on your own without help

 - Note that one full rotation equals between 2-3mm of sag adjustment.

-- Once you’ve adjusted the shock adjusting nut, re-check your rider sag.
-Keep adjusting the nut until your sag is at the correct level for your weight.
+- Once you’ve adjusted the shock adjusting nut, re-check your Rider Sag.
+Keep adjusting the nut until your sag is at the correct level for your weight, noting this should be in full dirt bike riding gear.

 To be clear when adjusting your dirt bike’s suspension to your weight in order to get the rider sag correct for your weight: